Skip to content

 Once you have an idea of how many golfers you hope will attend and what type of event you are planning, you need to start looking around for a golf course or country club to host the event.
 Sometimes that's as easy as finding the closest one and working with what they have.
 If you have many options to choose from, there are many factors to keep in mind:

-• There are many different types of golf course venues to choose from, all with varying amenities, package options and prices: private country clubs, public / municipal / park district golf courses, hotel golf courses, and 9-hole and par-3 courses.
+• There are many types of golf course venues to choose from, all with varying amenities, package options and prices: private country clubs, public / municipal / park district golf courses, hotel golf courses, and 9-hole and par-3 courses.

 • Keep attendees in mind when choosing a venue to make sure guests will enjoy themselves and feel comfortable at the chosen location.